Detroit history tour (in FLORIDA!): The Edison-Ford Winter Estates

 Henry Ford and Thomas Edison had neighboring seaside summer homes (and a research lab) in Florida.
 We visited.

-Read more →In 1908, the first Model T rolled off the assembly line in Detroit at the Ford Motor Company’s Piquette Plant.
-The plant, which opened in 1904, was only open for a few years — in 1910, Ford moved production to its bigger and more famous Highland Park Factory — but history pushed forward pretty irrevocably...
+In 1908, the first Model T rolled off the assembly line in Detroit at the Ford Motor Company’s Piquette Plant.
+The plant, which opened in 1904, was only open for a few years — in 1910, Ford moved production to its bigger and more famous Highland Park Factory — but history pushed forward pretty irrevocably in that skinny brick building at Milwaukee Junction.